-1. Successfully complete required courses (includes any required prerequisites)

-2. Possess a valid teaching or services credential

-3. Complete three full years of teaching or services experience with a valid credential nonpublic school or agency, or county office of education is validated, the State of California will issue an Administrative Services Credential.
+- 1. Successfully complete required courses (includes any required prerequisites) - 2.
+Possess a valid teaching or services credential - 3.
+Complete three full years of teaching or services experience with a valid credential - 4.
+Once employment as an administrator in a California public school district, nonpublic school or agency, or county office of education is validated, the State of California will issue an Administrative Services Credential.
 If the credential candidate does not have an offer of employment as an administrator, a Certificate of Eligibility will be applied for and issued.